It is estimated that about 70% of all car accident claims get evaluated by Colossus.

 - A claimant generally receives more points if more information is provided in the medical records.

-- Claims with high numbers of hospitalizations or admissions (not simply ER visits) get rated higher.
+- Claims with high hospitalizations or admissions (not simply ER visits) get rated higher.

 The problem with software is that it falls short due to its own data entry limitations.
 So, if a doctor does not list each and everything in the medical chart, the software will determine that a claimant was “less injured.”
-Similarly, an injured claimant with one hospitalization and many follow-up visits or rehabilitation visits to the ER will likely get lesser points.
+Similarly, an injured claimant with one hospitalization and many follow-up or rehabilitation ER visits will likely get fewer points.

 Another concern with Colossus software is that it limits the entry of diagnostic codes to 7.
-Therefore, what happens if a doctor diagnoses an injured claimant with a brain injury and is entered as diagnosis number #8?
+Therefore, what happens if a doctor diagnoses an injured claimant with a brain injury and enters it as diagnosis number 8?

 The software can also tend to classify diagnosis and injury types incorrectly.
 For example, it classifies leg fractures under one group.
-However, all leg fractures are different, with some being more complicated and requiring a longer duration of rehabilitation and different permanent outcomes.
+However, all leg fractures are different, with some being more complicated, requiring a longer duration of rehabilitation, and having different permanent outcomes.

 Finally, the software is run by a computer.
 It, therefore, obviously lacks the human touch.
-It cannot determine or evaluate factors such as pain, suffering, emotional loss, emotional stress due to disability, effects of job loss, loss of ability to live a normal life, enjoy a sport, a permanent scar, etc. One small factor might be small for one person but might make a huge difference for another.
-These shortcomings can significantly affect the claims evaluation and the resultant settlement that the claimant receives.
+It cannot determine or evaluate factors such as pain, suffering, emotional loss, emotional stress due to disability, effects of job loss, loss of ability to live a normal life, enjoy a sport, a permanent scar, etc. One small factor might be small for one person but make a huge difference for another.
+These shortcomings can significantly affect the claims evaluation and the claimant’s resultant settlement.

 How can an accident injury attorney help?

-Our experienced attorney understands how Colossus works.
+Our experienced St. Louis car accident lawyer understands how Colossus works.
 We understand submitting a claims report to an insurance company known for using the software and obtaining a rightful settlement amount.

 Free Consultation with a St. Louis Car Accident Lawyer